odacremolbap/fsisolatecli/README.md

 If `IMAGE` is a directory, `-r` parameter will be ignored, and the chroot process will run in the directory

-If `IMAGE`is URL or file, and `-r`is not present, a temp directory will be created to host the chrooted isolation.
+If `IMAGE`is URL or file, and `-r` is not present, a temp directory will be created to host the chrooted isolation.

-# Runing
+# Running

 Once `fsisolatecli` is running you can get chrooted process infor by writing: